Kleist History, Family Crest & Coats of Arms

 The surname Kleist was first found in Mecklenburg, where the name contributed greatly to the development of an emerging nation, and would later play a large role in the tribal and national conflicts of the area.
 Over time, the family name branched into other houses, where their influence continued to be felt because of the important role they played in the local social and political affairs.

-Important Dates for the Kleist family
+Early History of the Kleist family

 This web page shows only a small excerpt of our Kleist research.
 Another 102 words (7 lines of text) covering the years 1777, 1811, 1814, and 1823 are included under the topic Early Kleist History in all our PDF Extended History products and printed products wherever possible.